'I bought my mum a flat just by renting out my camera kit'

 "Our risk modelling helped the insurers get on board - claims are capped at £25,000 per item," he says.
 The cost is included in the 15% commission the firm charges both parties involved in the transaction.

-Fat Lama, which has attracted 80,000 customers in London and is expanding in New York, is just one of thousands of firms around the world exploiting smartphone apps, cloud-based servers, GPS technology, eBay-style ratings, and flexible digital payment systems to facilitate what's been dubbed the sharing economy - something of a misnomer.
+Fat Llama, which has attracted 80,000 customers in London and is expanding in New York, is just one of thousands of firms around the world exploiting smartphone apps, cloud-based servers, GPS technology, eBay-style ratings, and flexible digital payment systems to facilitate what's been dubbed the sharing economy - something of a misnomer.

 For while there are organisations such as Freecycle dedicated to promoting the sharing of goods and services - without money changing hands - most P2P platforms take a commission.